Do you find yourself trying to work on many different priorities and struggling to make progress?

 Creating this clear focus for yourself and your team is, therefore, key to your success, but where should you start?

-For a week, record all your activities and the time taken to perform them so you can analyse where you are actually spending your time, not just where you think you are.
+For a week, record all your activities and the time taken to perform them.
+Then analyse where you are actually spending your time, not just where you think you are.

-Now assess each of these tasks according to these 3 criteria:
+Now assess each of these tasks according to 3 criteria:

 - Do I enjoy doing this task?